Backup vs Disaster Recovery: What's the Difference

 PhoenixNAP's Disaster-Recovery-as-a-Service provides an industry-leading DRaaS solution that ensures you do not suffer prolonged downtime even in the worst scenarios.

-Backup vs. Disaster Recovery: Don't Wait for a Disaster to Strike
+Backup vs Disaster Recovery: Do Not Wait for Incidents to Strike

 Data backups alone do not mean you can keep your business running in case of an incident.
 Any company that hopes to survive a major unexpected event should also have a disaster recovery plan.
 Without DR, there is no way to guarantee business continuity when disaster strikes—and, unfortunately, statistics clearly show that disasters are a matter of "when," not "if."